Andrew Millet of Wisteria Formations provides an introduction to the rules about forming a company

 All your documents are checked - including verifying that prospective officers are not on the Companies House Disqualified Directors' Register.
 If documents satisfy examination and name-acceptance tests, the company is formed.
 A certificate of incorporation is issued and documents are published on the public record.

-What is the minimum number of officers a company can have?
+What is the minimum number of directors a limited company can have?

 Private companies must appoint at least one director - unless their articles of association stipulate more.
 A private company no longer has to appoint a company secretary, unless its articles of association expressly require it.
 A public company must have at least two directors and one formally qualified secretary.
 See the Companies House website for a detailed breakdown of directors' responsibilities.
 All company officers have important responsibilities in law.
 The key requirements are set out on the Companies House website.